Colleges Grading System in Philippine

 The specifics can vary slightly between schools, but this general framework is widely used, particularly in public institutions.
+Grades are not only important for academic performance but can also influence career opportunities.
+For example, the Philippines teacher pay scale highlights how education levels connect with income in the teaching profession.

 1.75 Grade Equivalent: